dkhamsing/ios-asset-names/README.md

 ## Folders

-* If you are using Xcode 5's [Asset Catalogs](https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html), folders are created automatically and you can skip [ahead](#asset-type).
+* If you are using Xcode 5's [Asset Catalogs](https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html), folders and names are created automatically but you might want to manage at least the naming yourself so keep reading.
 * Use a main folder to store the assets (usually named `assets` or `images`).
 * Subfolders are useful if the number of assets is overwhelming, the idea is to break the user interface in sections / logical groupings and have subfolders representing them (agree on the subfolder structure and names when reviewing the mockups/designs).
 * Use lower case.